eclipse-vertx/vert.x/mods_manual.md

 Let's take a look at each field in turn:

 * `address` The main address for the busmod.
 Every busmod has a main address.
+Defaults to `vertx.mongopersistor`.
 * `host` Host name or ip address of the MongoDB instance.
 Defaults to `localhost`.
 * `port` Port at which the MongoDB instance is listening.
 Defaults to `27017`.
 * `db_name` Name of the database in the MongoDB instance to use.
 This parameter is mandatory.
 If you want to access different MongoDB databases you can create multiple instances of this busmod.